andy-goryachev-oracle/Test/doc/RichTextArea/RichTextArea.md

 - void **registerDataFormatHandler**(DataFormatHandler, boolean forExport, boolean forImport, int priority)
 - void **removeDataFormatHandler**(DataFormat, boolean forExport)

-At the control level, the following methods allow for data transfer in any format supported by the model:
+At the control level, the following methods transfer the entire contents of the control in any format supported by the model:

-- void **read**(DataFormat)
+- void **read**(InputStream)
 - void **read**(DataFormat, InputStream)
 - void **write**(OutputStream)
 - void **write**(DataFormat, OutputStream)